jurtasun/rcds_intro_nextflow/README.md

 ### Setup

 We will be working with the terminal of Linux OS, Visual Studio Code as main editor, and `Groovy` / `Nextflow` languages.
-They do not need to be installed in your local computer, since we will use `Codespaces` provided by Github, which already implement an interface ready to program an execute the code.
+They do not need to be installed in your local computer, since we will use the `Codespaces` provided by Github, which already implement an interface ready to program an execute the code.
 If you want to follow the course in your local machine, please follow the steps below to install `Groovy`, `Java Development Kit` (JDK), and `Nextflow`.